izu-co/VideoServer/README.md

 # Run the project
 $ node index.js --vd [Video directory]

-# The server will initialize in the <http://localhost:3000>
+# The server will initialize at <http://localhost> and <https://loalhost> if you provide the SSL keys
 ```

 ## 💳 Credits ##